Fixation on the Transaction, Rather Than a Focus on Direction, Produces Sub-Optimal Long Term Results.

 This blog specializes in long form communication, designed to promote a more thoughtful outlook, rather than a transactional approach.
 Amazon executives have banned the “salesy” Powerpoint, as have many large companies, because it is NOT thoughtful, not deep.
 Long form is THE format to work through a thesis, Powerpoint is for chumps.

 Yet institutions refuse to modify policy, for no basis other than a need for control, a misplaced belief that a “gathered” book of business impresses me, and a hope to incorporate a smattering of equities that may fall into their model, into their inferior return.
 Again, this is anti-compounding, because an inferior model needs to be replaced, rather than goosed up on a temporary basis.
 When the structure is not sound, then there is no point inhabiting it.
-Why would one choose to inhabit the worst house in the best neighborhood when an actual change for the better might permit them to inhabit the best house in the best neighborhood?
+Why would one choose to dwell at the worst house, in the best neighborhood, when an actual change for the better might permit them to reside at the best house in the best neighborhood?
+Why put expensive shingles atop rotten joists?
+If the structure is unsound, then tear the entire building down and build a proper home.
+Stop covering up flaws with DIY patch-work.

 Retail investors are utterly lost.